-─────────────────────────────────────────────────────────────────────────────────────────────────────────────

-download per capita download per researcher

-Model 16 Model 17a Model 17b

-─────────────────────────────────────────────────────────────────────────────────────────────

-(Intercept) 6.204 *** 8.160 *** 6.905 ***

-(0.843) (0.813) (0.886)

-log(gdp_pps) 0.261 ** 0.006 0.053

-(0.080) (0.078) (0.082)

-researcher_employment_pct 0.673 ***

-(0.056)

-eb_is_visit_public_library -1.116 ** -1.391 **

-(0.415) (0.428)

-eb_limited_library_supply 3.963 ***

-(0.886)

-─────────────────────────────────────────────────────────────────────────────────────────────

-null.deviance 2553172.101 350303.560 350303.560

-res.deviance 1061645.079 324682.437 312052.421

-──────────────────────────────────────────────────────────────────────────────────────────────────────────────

-*** p < 0.001; ** p < 0.01; * p < 0.05.

-Table 10: European models IV: Eurobarometer variables (DVs: download per capita, download per researcher)

-In various model configurations, most of the EUROBAROETR variables remained insignificant.
+In various model configurations, most of the EUROBAROMETER variables remained insignificant.
 That being said, the variable on the share of population that reported to visiting a library in the previous 12 months was highly significant in both the download per capita and the download per researcher models, with a negative sign.
 Higher library use in the population goes hand-in-hand with lower pirate library usage.
 In addition, in the download per researcher model (Model 17b), we found that the more people report not using a library due to its inadequate supply or resources, the higher the use of shadow libraries.
 While both these findings support our hypothesis that the quality of legal access infrastructures has a strong impact on shadow library usage, we treat these findings with some caution.
 The usefulness of these EUROBAROMETER variables is relatively limited due to the limited number of respondents, including the reliability of the statistics on a regional level.

+In conclusion, both the ‘brute force’ approach, and the random forest approach was comprehensive in the way that it has measured all possible regression models, and the random forest comprehensively compared the predictive power of variables groups.
+Our inductive approach validated our initial theoretical framework, and revealed important potential library-related effects, that would need better data to fully confirm.

 Conclusions

 In our earlier work on scholarly piracy, we conducted a supply side analysis.
-That research established that a significant chunk of the shadow library supply is not available in digital format and a significant share of downloads concentrate on legally inaccessible work.
+That research established that a significant chunk of the shadow library supply is not available in digital format and a significant share of downloads concentrate on legally inaccessible works.
 This offered a simplistic hypothesis: shadow library usage is mostly driven by market failures and the lack of convenient digital legal access alternatives.

 In our present article, we offer a more detailed and elaborate picture on the piratical demand for scholarly work.
 Using comparable models to explain global differences in shadow library use on a country level and including a more fine-grained analysis of scholarly piracy within the EU, we arrive at similar conclusions.